kej715/DtCyber/rje-station/README.md

 in HASP protocol elements).
 If set to *false*, format effectors for LP1 are handled as pre-print.
 The value chosen must match the corresponding terminal definition on the CDC NOS operating system (i.e., in the *NDL* file).
+- **hasp.maxBlockSize** : specifies the maximum number of bytes to send to the HASP service host in each HASP protocol block.
+The default is *400*, which works well for IBM MVS and CMS hosts.